Enegnei/AppleVsFBI/AppleVsFBI.md

 > Apple said in court filings last month that it would take from six to 10 engineers up to a month to meet the government’s demands.
 However, because Apple is so compartmentalized, the challenge of building what the company described as “GovtOS” would be substantially complicated if key employees refused to do the work.

-...and whether prior precedent of "code is speech" applies, since the case of [*Bernstein vs. US Department of Justice*](https://www.eff.org/cases/bernstein-v-us-dept-justice) was about the *publication* of code (read [Park Higgins' EFF piece on "code is speech" related to 3-D printing](https://www.eff.org/deeplinks/2015/12/3-d-printing-case-code-speech-faces-new-challenges)).
+...and whether prior precedent of "code is speech" applied, since the case of [*Bernstein vs. US Department of Justice*](https://www.eff.org/cases/bernstein-v-us-dept-justice) was about the *publication* of code (read [Park Higgins' EFF piece on "code is speech" related to 3-D printing](https://www.eff.org/deeplinks/2015/12/3-d-printing-case-code-speech-faces-new-challenges)).
 Before Apple had put forth a reply outlining how their defense would argue, at least one of [Apple's objections to the court order was projected to be on First Amendment grounds](https://web.archive.org/web/20160224033346/http://www.latimes.com/local/lanow/la-me-ln-apple-legal-argument-free-speech-20160223-story.html):

 > In Apple's fight to knock down a court order requiring it to help FBI agents unlock a killer’s iPhone, the tech giant plans to argue that the judge in the case has overreached in her use of an obscure law and infringed on the company’s 1st Amendment rights, an Apple attorney said Tuesday.